Gilead says remdesivir helped moderate coronavirus patients improve

 |GILEAD SCIENCES INC.

-The new results announced by Gilead are from a study designed to evaluate the safety and efficacy of 5- and 10-day treatment with remdesivir in addition to standard of care for patients with moderate COVID-19, compared with standard care alone.
+The new results announced by Gilead on Monday are from a study designed to evaluate the safety and efficacy of 5- and 10-day treatment with remdesivir in addition to standard of care for patients with moderate COVID-19, compared with standard care alone.

 NEW YORK CITY SEES 'INSANE' EXODUS: HERE'S WHERE MANY ARE RELOCATING TO

-(Reporting By Deena Beasley; Editing by Saumyadeb Chakrabarty)
+(Reporting By Ankur Banerjee and Deena Beasley; Editing by Saumyadeb Chakrabarty)